emilyclam/PogoBot/README.md

 ![Example of the PogoBot at work. /fivestar was called and PogoBot responded.](images/bot-example.png)

-## Currently Working On..
+## Currently Working On...
 A quiz feature to test your pokemon knowledge!
 Can be played solo or with friends.
-In the future will be adjust difficulty of quiz questions, and maybe (hopefully) utilize machine learning account for typos and also give similar answer choices for multiple choice questions!
+In the future will be able to adjust difficulty of quiz questions, and maybe (hopefully) utilize machine learning account and nlp to account for typos and give similar answer choices for multiple choice questions!

 ## Backstory